-- The master shall be supplied with such information satisfactory to the Administration as is necessary to enable him by rapid and simple processes to obtain accurate guidance as to the stability of the ship under varying conditions of service.
-A copy of the stability information shall be furnished to the Administration. - 2 The information should include: - .1 curves or tables of minimum operational metacentric height (GM) versus draught which assures compliance with the relevant intact and damage stability requirements, alternatively corresponding curves or tables of the maximum allowable vertical centre of gravity (KG) versus draught, or with the equivalents of either of these curves; - .2 instructions concerning the operation of cross-flooding arrangements; and - all other data and aids which might be necessary to maintain the required intact stability and stability after damage. - The stability information shall show the influence of various trims in cases where the operational trim range exceeds +/- 0.5% of L_s .
+- The master shall be supplied with such information to the satisfaction of the Administration as is necessary to enable him by rapid and simple processes to obtain accurate guidance as to the stability of the ship under varying conditions of service.
+A copy of the stability information shall be furnished to the Administration. - 2 The information should include: - .1 curves or tables of minimum operational metacentric height (GM) and maximum permissible trim versus draught which assures compliance with the intact and damage stability requirements where applicable, alternatively corresponding curves or tables of the maximum allowable vertical centre of gravity (KG) and maximum permissible trim versus draught, or with the equivalents of either of these curves or tables; - .2 instructions concerning the operation of cross-flooding arrangements; and - .3 all other data and aids which might be necessary to maintain the required intact stability and stability after damage. - The intact and damage stability information required by regulation 5-1.2 shall be presented as consolidated data and encompass the full operating range of draught and trim.
+Applied trim values shall coincide in all stability information intended for use on board.
+Information not required for determination of stability and trim limits should be excluded from this information. - If the damage stability is calculated in accordance with regulation 6 to regulation 7-3 and, if applicable, with regulations 8 and 9.8, a stability limit curve is to be determined using linear interpolation between the minimum required GM assumed for each of the three draughts d_s , d_p and d_l .
+When additional subdivision indices are calculated for different trims, a single envelope curve based on the minimum values from these calculations shall be presented.
+When it is intended to develop curves of maximum permissible KG it shall be ensured that the resulting maximum KG curves correspond with a linear variation of GM.

-- 1. Implementation date 1 January 2001. - 2.
-This interpretation is applied on ships contracted for construction on or after 1 January 2009.
-However, Members and Associate are not precluded from applying this interpretation before this date. - 3.
+- 1. This interpretation is to be uniformly implemented on ships contracted for construction on or after 1 July 2022 - 2.
 The "contracted for construction" date means the date on which the contract to build the vessel is signed between the prospective owner and the shipbuilder.
-For further details regarding the date of "contract for construction", refer to TL- PR 29.
+For further details regarding the date of "contract for construction", refer to TL-PR 29.